A Guide to Herbs That Grow in Winter

 Indoor Herb Gardens

-• The advantages of this alternative, if available, are the daytime sun should provide the necessary heating; an open door on warmer days should provide the necessary air circulation; and you can expand the amount of herb plants harbored here since you’re not taking up usable home space.
+The advantages of this alternative are the daytime sun should provide the necessary heating, an open door on warmer days should provide the necessary air circulation, and you can expand the amount of herb plants harbored here since you’re not taking up usable home space.

-• Containers: If you are going to use cuttings from your existing outdoor patch, use fairly large containers, so that the plants will not become root bound.
+- Containers: If you are going to use cuttings from your existing outdoor patch, use fairly large containers, so the plants will not become root bound.
 If you intend to seed your plants, a smaller container will suffice.

-• Drainage: No matter the size of the container or the choice of planting method, make sure that your pot, planter or container has sufficient drainage (as nothing will kill most herbs quicker than having their feet stand in water for a prolonged period of time).
-Place some gravel or broken glass, pot pieces, whatever in the bottom before you put in your soil.
+- Drainage: No matter the size of the container or the choice of planting method, make sure your pot, planter, or container has sufficient drainage (as nothing will kill most herbs quicker than having their feet stand in water for a prolonged period of time).
+Place some gravel, broken glass, pot pieces, etc. in the bottom before you put in your soil.